xiongyu0523/AzureRTOS-ThreadX-For-Arduino/examples/demo_blink_serialread/readme.md

 - **Part 3:** 15 min

 **Estimated Cost:** $ of device with [ATSAMD21 or ATSAMD51](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/32-bit-mcus/sam-32-bit-mcus/sam-d) chip

+**_IMPORTANT_:** Please view the [full license disclosure](https://aka.ms/hackster/ThreadX/full-license).
+ThreadX is available to use only for non-commercial and evaluation purposes, with the exception of full use for the [licensed hardware](https://aka.ms/hackster/ThreadX/hardware-license).

 **Table of Contents:**
 - [Azure RTOS ThreadX for Arduino 101: Threads](#azure-rtos-threadx-for-arduino-101-threads)